bytecodealliance/jco/docs/src/example.md

 ### Creating a Component with ComponentizeJS

-For this Cowsay component, lets create the following WIT file ([WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md) is the typing language used for defining Components):
+This Cowsay component uses the following WIT file ([WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md) is the typing language used for defining Components):

 cowsay.wit
 ```wit